MatthewTe/stockprice_database_api/README.md

 It done by determining the most recent date written to the database and then by only writing timeseries data from subsequent dates to the table via the pandas.to_sql method.

+The main table values `Date, Open, High, Low, Close, Volume, Dividends and Stock_Splits` are written to the database from the `yfinance` package.
+The rest of the table columns contain values derived from the core `yfinance` data and are inserted/written to the database via other "helper" methods, mainly the `.add_timeseries_technicals()` method.

+**TODO: Describe how all helper methods facilitate writing data to the database.**

 ### `update_tickers(ticker_lst)`
 This method is just an iterative wrapper over the earlier `update_ticker()` method.
 In ingests a list of ticker strings and for each ticker string calls the `update_ticker()` method with all of its subsequent logic and table update handling.